 Being a blogger, you must have some sort of knowledge and expertise in your niche, you can offer that as freelance service and make money with your blog.

-Typically making money with freelancing is not that hard but it’s the most draining and time-intensive as you will have to work yourself on every project, unlike Consulting where you will just need to give advice and the implementation work ill be done by your clients…
+Typically making money with freelancing is not that hard but it is a time-intensive job, as you will have to work yourself on every project, unlike Consulting where you will just need to give advice and the implementation work will be done by your clients…

 Elna clain is a good example of this, she is offering freelance writing services on her blog from a very long time.

-Just like Elna, if you are good at writing, coding, designing, photography, programming or any other thing where you can offer your skill digitally then just create a new service page on your blog and let your audience know that you can help them out with your freelancing services..
+Just like Elna, if you are good at writing, coding, designing, photography, programming or have any other skill where you can offer your skill digitally then just create a new service page on your blog and let your audience know that you can help them out with your freelance services..

 Successful Bloggers Who Make Thousands of Dollars Every Month with their Blog